msi-ris/Tutorials/rnaseq_cmd.md

 indexed for use with HISAT2.
 For this tutorial, we will be using a genome index that was prepared specially for the tutorial dataset.
 For an analysis of a real dataset, you will need to use an index prepared from a full genome assembly.
-A collection of pre-made indices for MSI users ("RISDB," see [Part 2.4] (#2.4)) and instructions for making your own indices will not be covered directly as part of this tutorial, but will be described in [Supplement 1] (#S1).
+A collection of pre-made indices for MSI users ("bioref," see [Part 2.4] (#2.4)) and instructions for making your own indices will not be covered directly as part of this tutorial, but will be described in [Supplement 1] (#S1).